GazzolaLab/BR2-vision-based-smoothing/README.md

 ## Requirements

 All the tools are developed using Python3.9 and openCV.
-The open-source package numpy/numba is used to process the data.
-The remaining dependencies are listed in [requirements.txt](requirements.txt) file.
+We recommend installing dependencies using `poetry`.
 To visualize the data, we used `ffmpeg` tool to render video.

 - [PyElastica](https://github.com/GazzolaLab/PyElastica)